CTEC3905-2022/module-handbook/readme.md

 ### Labs

-There are a total of ten one-hour labs timetabled.
+There are a total of ten two-hour labs timetabled.
 The lab sessions are crucial opportunities for working through practical exercises with a tutor at hand to help and expand on the materials.

 Labs involve guided exercises and hands-on coding.